microsoft/MixedRealityToolkit-Unreal/FAQ.md

 ## Where can I download MRTK-Unreal?

 MRTK-Unreal is not a single package.
 You can download and use each component in MRTK-Unreal individually.
-The first component being made available is [UX Tools for Unreal](https://github.com/microsoft/MixedReality-UXTools-Unreal).
+The first component being made available is [UX Tools for Unreal](https://github.com/microsoft/MixedReality-UXTools-Unreal) and the second is [Graphics Tools for Unreal](https://github.com/microsoft/MixedReality-GraphicsTools-Unreal).

 ## Where can I learn more about Unreal / Mixed Reality / HoloLens 2 Development?